laurynas-karvelis/zeroad-token-php/README.md

 # Examples

+Take this PHP example as a quick reference.
+The example will show how to:

+- Inject the "Welcome Header" into each response;
+- Parse user's token from their request header;
+- Use the `$tokenContext` value later in your controllers and templates.

-Take the example as a reference only.
-The most basic example could look like this:
+The most basic example looks like this:

 ```php
 <?php